clarsonhideta/CCodeRev/README.md

-# C Programming and Reverse Engineering Data Structures in C
+# C Programming and Reverse Engineering
 Under content of "How to program C", by Deitel & Deitel

 _The content is being added slowly.
 Be patient!_